Kingston, Ontario: Education

 Kingston is the site of two universities, Queen's University and the Royal Military College of Canada, and a community college, St. Lawrence College.
 According to Statistics Canada, Kingston has the most PhD holders per capita of any city in Canada.

 Queen's University

 Queen's University is one of Ontario's oldest universities and offers a variety of degree programs.
 The university was founded in 1841 under a royal charter from Queen Victoria.
-It has an enrolment of nearly 25,000 students.
+It has an enrolment of over 31,000 students.
 Queen's Main Campus is rather self-contained, but is within close walking distance of downtown Kingston, making it a pedestrian-friendly university for students and faculty alike.

 Royal Military College of Canada

-The Royal Military College of Canada, established in 1876, is Canada's only military university (Collège Militaire Royal in Saint-Jean-sur-Richelieu, Quebec is a military college), providing academic and leadership training to officer cadets, other members of Canada's armed forces and civilians.
+The Royal Military College of Canada, established in 1876, is Canada's only military university (Collège Militaire Royal in Saint-Jean-sur-Richelieu, Quebec, is a military college), providing academic and leadership training to officer cadets, other members of Canada's armed forces and civilians.
 There are 1,100 undergraduate students and 500 full- and part-time graduate students.